equinor/appsec/docs/guidelines/postman.md

 ### SSO
 _Never_ use a private or non-Equinor account in an Equinor context.

 If needing the full feature set of Postman, request access through AccessIT and use SSO for login.
+Login either directly in the Desktop Client or [through the browser 🔗](https://identity.getpostman.com/enterprise/login).

 This ensures
   - that the proper security checks on the account can be enforced (e.g. avoid logins from completely strange IPs, known malicious IP)
   - that access control is properly enforced